 Find out the difference between clear and misleading financial advertising, and what to do when you think a financial advert is misleading.

-Financial adverts and promotions can be misleading for many reasons, but there are some questions you can consider to help you spot and avoid misleading financial adverts, such as:
+Financial promotions can be unfair, unclear or misleading for many reasons.
+Here are some questions to help you spot and avoid the misleading ones.

 - What are the risks to my money and is this clear?